mjsandagi/noughtsandcrosses-ai/README.md

 By following these steps, the AI can determine the best move to make in any given state of the game and ensure it never loses.

-Have fun playing against the unbeatable AI!
+Have fun playing against the AI!
 If you find any issues or have suggestions for improvements, feel free to submit them.

 **Buena Suerte!!**